JubinBlack/Writeups/HTB/Challenges/pwn/sickROP/README.md

 ```

 ![rip](pix/rip_controlled.PNG)
-Here we can see that totally can control RIP with this.
+Here we can see that we are totally able to control RIP with this.
 But to be able to execute shellcode with rop chaining, we need 2 main gadgets: sigreturn syscall and syscall return.

 ![gadgets](pix/gadgets.PNG)